 Passengers’ Baggage and Personal Effects

-Returnees who have stayed abroad for atleast one year and above who have been owning a vehicle for atleast 12 months may apply for exemption provided that she/he fillfils the following requirements:
+Returnees who have lived abroad for at least a year and who have owned a vehicle for at least a year may apply for the exemption if they meet the criteria listed below:

 - Papers from Rwandan Embassy indicating that the returnee has been in that country and she is returning to Rwanda.